 The main menu is the best way to move about the app or website because from there you can jump to the promotions page, create a quick parlay, find all available live betting options and see what featured games and sports are available, as well.
 There also is a link to get you back to the homepage.

 When it comes to the promotions page, with so many offers going on at once, PointsBet has tabs to help you sort through everything.
 For instance, you could check out the sign-up offers, money-back deals or booster odds, or sort by sport.

-Finally, when you tap on your email address, it opens a window showing you your account balance, free bets and rewards status.
-Below that are links for depositing or withdrawing funds, changing your account settings and logging out of your PointsBet account.
+Finally, when you tap on your email address, it opens a window showing you your account balance, bet credits and rewards status.
+Below are links for depositing or withdrawing funds, changing your account settings and logging out of your PointsBet account.

 PointsBet accepts wagers on all the major leagues in both the US and abroad.
 You will find an abundance of betting markets for the NFL, NBA, NHL, MLB, MLS, the WNBA, UFC, the PGA Tour, ATP and WTA tennis, NASCAR, and college basketball and football.

 When it comes to international soccer leagues, you’ll find options such as the Europa League, La Liga, Champions League, Liga MX, English Premier League, Serie A and Bundesliga.